Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 2. Atlantic Terrace

 The locals call it “Terrace” as per the name of the hotel nearby.
-This is at the end of the downtown beaches and you enter down a memorial path called Lowenstein court.
+This is at the end of the downtown beaches and you enter down a memorial path called Lowenstein Court.

 Named after Alexander Lowenstein, son of local Suse Lowenstein, who died in the 1988 bombing of Pan Am 103 over Lockerbie, Scottland.
 The beach is known as having a great break for surfing as Alexander loved to surf.
 So, make sure to rent or bring your gear!
 This is a beach that boasts great surf and paddle boarding.